There is plenty you can do to avoid running out of money in retirement. Planning is the key.

 Mistake 2: Underestimating costs

-Retirement costs can be surprising.
-Surprisingly high, that is.
+Retirement costs can be surprising — surprisingly high, that is.
 You can manage costs by earning extra income in retirement.
-Here are the rules for working while receiving Social Security benefits.
+On its website, the Social Security Administration offers rules for working while receiving Social Security benefits.

 Mistake 3: Celebrating with a big purchase

 No doubt you’ve got a wish list for retirement.
 But hold off on making major purchases at first.
 Instead, give retirement a spin and see what you’re spending each month.

 Track expenses – every single one.
 A year’s tracking gives the best picture because it includes one-time and seasonal expenses.